 Here are 8 proven ways to teach children to follow safety rules

-Step 1: Strive to establish an “I’m good” mindset.
+Step 1: Teach Safety by Striving to establish an “I’m good” mindset.

 You need to separate the child from the child’s behavior.